WinzarH/LikertMakeR/README.md

 values so that the vectors are correlated.

-`makeCorrAlpha()` generates a correlation matrix from a predefined _Cronbach's Alpha()_, enabling the user to apply `makeItems()` to generate scale items that produce an exact _Cronbach's Alpha_.
+`makeCorrAlpha()` generates a correlation matrix from a predefined _Cronbach's Alpha()_, enabling the user to apply `makeScales()` to generate scale items or summated scales that produce an exact _Cronbach's Alpha_.
-`makeCorrLoadings()` generates a correlation matrix from factor loadings data, enabling the user to apply `makeItems()` to generate multidimensional data.
+`makeCorrLoadings()` generates a correlation matrix from factor loadings data, enabling the user to apply `makeScales()` to generate multidimensional data.

-`makeItems()` will generate synthetic rating-scale items with predefined first and second moments and a predefined correlation matrix.
+`makeScales()` will generate synthetic rating-scale items or summated scales with predefined first and second moments and a predefined correlation matrix.

 `makeItemsScale()` generate a dataframe of rating scale items from a summative scale and desired _Cronbach's Alpha_.